AzimovAsadbek/Houzing/README.md

-# Getting Started with Create React App
+# Getting Started with Webbrain Academy Student

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is avialable on Github [Houzing](https://github.com/AzimovAsadbek/Houzing.git).

+# can see the DEMO [Houzing](https://netlify.com/AzimovAsadbek/Houzing.git).

 ## Available Scripts